Yoast/developer/docs/customization/apis/metadata-api.md

 Because `Abstract_Indexable_Tag_Presenter` is itself inherited from `Abstract_Indexable_Presenter` all the tools you have there are available here too.

 ## Registering your presenter
-Regardless of which method you choose, you could then register your presenter through a filter:
+Regardless of which of the above methods you choose, you can then register your presenter through a filter:

 ```php
 /**